a16z/jolt/HowToTable.md

 Replace the implementation with your logic to evaluate and return the MLE of the specified subtable at the given point.

 ### 4. `combine_lookups`
-This method defines the g function that computes the combined lookup value T[r] based on the lookup values of different subtables and memories.
+This method defines the $g$ polynomial that computes the combined lookup value $T[r]$ based on the lookup values of different subtables/memories.

 ```rust
 fn combine_lookups(vals: &[F; Self::NUM_MEMORIES]) -> F {